denkrau/ar_nav/README.md

 A ROS package offering an autonomous flight including waypoint navigation with a quadcopter using ArUco markers

 ## Installation
-Clone repository and and compile it
+Clone repository and compile it
 ```
 git clone https://github.com/denkrau/ar_nav.git
 catkin_make ar_nav